CloudFerro/cf-mkcli/README.md

 ```

 ### *Advanced: Auth contexts (you can skip this part of docs if you are not interested in advanced usage)*
-_*Optionally_: If you want to use `mkcli` simultaneously for different accounts, or in different realms,
+_*Optionally_: If you want to use `mkcli` simultaneously for different accounts, regions or realms
-you can use "login session contexts" feature.
+you can use "session contexts" feature.
 This allows you to create multiple contexts, each with its own credentials and settings.
 ```commandline
 mkcli auth context add {context-name}
 ```
-This command will prompt you to add all needed information, for creating a new context (e.g., realm, client ID, client secret, etc.).
+This command will prompt you to add all needed information, for creating a new context (e.g., realm, region, client secret, etc.).
-But don't worry if you are not familiar with all of them, since mkcli provides default values for most of the fields.
 You can always list, edit, duplicate or delete contexts (see help for `mkcli auth context` command).

 To switch between contexts, you can use: